 Canal Ray Experiment

-Canal Ray experiment is the experiment performed by German scientist Eugen Goldsteinin 1886 that led to the discovery of proton.
-The discovery of proton which happened after the discovery of electron further strengthened the structure of atom.
-In the experiment, Goldsteinapplied high voltage across a discharge tube which had a perforated cathode.
+Canal Ray experiment is the experiment performed by German scientist Eugen Goldstein that led to the discovery of the proton.
+The discovery of proton which happened after the discovery of the electron further strengthened the structure of the atom.
+In the experiment, Goldstein applied high voltage across a discharge tube which had a perforated cathode.
 A faint luminous ray was seen extending from the holes in the back of the cathode.

 Apparatus of the experiment

-The apparatus of the experiment incorporates same apparatus as of cathode ray experiment which is made up of a tube made of glass containing two pieces of metals at the different end which acts as electrode.
-The two metal pieces are connected with external voltage.
-The pressure of gas inside the tube is lowered by evacuating the air.
+The apparatus of the experiment incorporates the same apparatus as of cathode ray experiment which is made up of a glass tube containing two pieces of metals ions at the different end which acts as an electrode.
+The two metal pieces are connected with an external voltage.
+The pressure of the gas inside the tube is lowered by evacuating the air.

 Procedure of the experiment

-- Apparatus is setup by providing a high voltage source and evacuating the air to maintain low pressure inside the tube.
+- Apparatus was set up by providing a high voltage source and evacuating the air to maintain low pressure inside the tube.

-- High voltage is passed to the two metal pieces so as to ionize air and make it conductor of electricity.
+- High voltage was passed to the two metal pieces to ionise the air and make it a conductor of electricity.

-- The electricity starts flowing as circuit was complete.
+- The electricity started flowing as the circuit was complete.

 - When the voltage was increased to several thousand volts, a faint luminous ray was seen extending from the holes in the back of the cathode.

-- These rays were moving in the opposite direction of cathode rays and was named canal rays.
+- These rays were moving in the opposite direction of cathode rays and were named canal rays.

-- Unlike cathode rays, canal rays depend upon the nature of gas present in tube.
-It is because, the canal rays are composed of positive ionized ions formed by ionization of gas present in tube.
+- Unlike cathode rays, canal rays depend upon the nature of gas present in the tube.
+It is because the canal rays are composed of positive ionised ions formed by ionisation of gas present in the tube.

-- The behavior of particles in electric and magnetic field was opposite to that of cathode rays.
+- The behaviour of particles in an electric and magnetic field was opposite to that of cathode rays.

-- Some of the positively charged particles carry multiples of fundamental value of charge.
+- Some positively charged particles carry multiples of the fundamental value of the charge.

-For more information about canal ray experiment, discovery of proton or other sub-atomic particles, download Byju’S – The learning app from play store and app store.
+For more information about canal ray experiment, the discovery of proton or other sub-atomic particles, download BYJU’S – The learning app to play store and app store.